Mensa International: Organizational structure

 Larger national groups are further subdivided into local groups.
 For example, American Mensa has 134 local groups, with the largest having over 2,000 members and the smallest having fewer than 100.

-Members may form Special Interest Groups (SIGs) at international, national, and local levels; these SIGs represent a wide variety of interests, ranging from motorcycle clubs to entrepreneurial co-operations.
+Members may form special interest groups (SIGs) at international, national, and local levels; these SIGs represent a wide variety of interests, ranging from motorcycle clubs to entrepreneurial co-operations.
 Some SIGs are associated with various geographic groups, whereas others act independently of official hierarchy.
 There are also electronic SIGs (eSIGs), which operate primarily as email lists, where members may or may not meet each other in person.

 The Mensa Foundation, a separate charitable U.S. corporation, edits and publishes its own Mensa Research Journal, in which both Mensans and non-Mensans are published on various topics surrounding the concept and measure of intelligence.

 Gatherings

 Mensa has many events for members, from the local to the international level.
 Several countries hold a large event called the Annual Gathering (AG).
 It is held in a different city every year, with speakers, dances, leadership workshops, children's events, games, and other activities.
-The American and Canadian AGs are usually held during the American Independence Day (4 July) or Canada Day (1 July) weekends respectively.
+The American AG is usually held during the American Independence Day (4 July).

-Smaller gatherings called Regional Gatherings (RGs), which are held in various cities, attract members from large areas.
-The largest in the United States is held in the Chicago area around Halloween, notably featuring a costume party for which many members create pun-based costumes.

-In 2006, the Mensa World Gathering was held from 8–13 August in Orlando, Florida to celebrate the 60th anniversary of the founding of Mensa.
-An estimated 2,500 attendees from over 30 countries gathered for this celebration.
-The International Board of Directors had a formal meeting there.

-In 2010, a joint American-Canadian Annual Gathering was held in Dearborn, Michigan, to mark the 50th anniversary of Mensa in North America, one of several times the US and Canada AGs have been combined.
-Other multinational gatherings are the European Mensas Annual Gathering (EMAG) and the Asian Mensa Gathering (AMG).
+USA

 Since 1990, American Mensa has sponsored the annual Mensa Mind Games competition, at which the Mensa Select award is given to five board games that are "original, challenging, and well designed".

-Individual local groups and their members host smaller events for members and their guests.
-Lunch or dinner events, lectures, tours, theatre outings, and games nights are all common.
+Europe

-In Europe, since 2008 international meetings have been held under the name [EMAG] (European Mensa Annual Gathering), starting in Cologne that year.
+In Europe, since 2008, international meetings have been held under the name EMAG (European Mensa Annual Gathering), starting in Cologne that year.
 The next meetings were in Utrecht (2009), Prague (2010), Paris (2011), Stockholm (2012), Bratislava (2013), Zürich (2014), Berlin (2015), Kraków (2016), Barcelona (2017), Belgrade (2018) and Ghent (2019).
 The 2020 event was postponed and took place in 2021 in Brno.
-The 2022 event was held in Strasbourg, and the following year's event will be held in Rotterdam (2023).
+The next meetings were in Strasbourg (2022), Rotterdam (2023), Bucharest (2024) and Cardiff (2025).
+The EMAG will be in Podgorica in 2026.